SSaquif/docker-notes/README.md

 To copy files to the image.
 The structure is basically `COPY what where`

+If the destination folder does not exist, the folder will be created

 `.` signifies the `WORKDIR`

 We can only copy from the directory the Dockerfile is in.
-We can not copy anything outside of it, ie no goin uo folder(s)
+We can not copy anything outside of it, ie no going up folder(s)

 The `COPY` command has 2 forms, one is like regular command.
 The other form takes an array like this `COPY ["filename", "destination"]`